 Start it right.
 As a general rule, we recommend taking photos in a bright, well-lit environment (preferably natural light), with a tripod, so that the true color of your product comes through in your photos.
 Indoor lights usually cast a yellow or blue hue so be sure to adjust your camera settings if you are shooting indoors.

 Correct levels and balance.
 To make your colors true to life (or help them pop), you can use image editing software to adjust your color levels and balance.
-This is a more advanced editing technique and the process varies depending on which software you're using, but a Google search for phrases like "how to adjust photo levels in Photoshop" (or whatever software you're using) will typically give you links to several step-by-step tutorials.
+This is a more advanced editing technique and the process varies depending on which software you're using, but an internet search for phrases like "how to adjust photo levels in Photoshop" (or whatever software you're using) will typically give you links to several step-by-step tutorials.

 Hide unexpected content.
 If you're retouching a photo, take a moment to look at backgrounds and reflective surfaces.
 Is there anyone hiding in those spaces (such as the photographer)?
 If so you may want to use online tools to paint them out of the image to avoid distracting the shopper.
 Some photo editors also use "blur" filters in their image software to blur a background, highlighting the main product and creating a sense of depth within the image.